anilzeybek/anilzeybek.github.io/about.md

 Hi there!
 I'm Anil.
 I'm a Master's student at the Technical University of Munich.

-Welcome to my blog—a space where I delve into robotics and machine learning algorithms, with an emphasis on computer vision.
+Welcome to my blog, a space where I explore robotics and machine learning algorithms.

 If you spot any inaccuracies or wish to contribute, please don't hesitate to drop me an email.